You produce podcasts. CutCue handles the chapter work.

 What is a Custom Highlighter?

-A Custom Highlighter is a word or phrase CutCue watches for and marks with a timestamp whenever it appears in the recording.
+A Custom Highlighter is a word or phrase CutCue watches for and turns into reviewable timestamped matches where detected.
 Common uses: sponsor mentions, recurring segments, guest introductions, or topic-specific terms.
 Available on Creator and Studio plans.

 Does CutCue work with podcast editing software?

 Yes.
-CutCue exports markers that import into Adobe Premiere Pro, Audacity, DaVinci Resolve, Final Cut Pro, Reaper, and other editing tools.
-No plugins needed.
+CutCue exports markers that import into Adobe Premiere Pro (requires the free "CutCue.io CSV Marker Importer" plugin from Adobe Exchange), DaVinci Resolve, Vegas Pro, Audacity, Reaper, and other editing tools.

 Your next episode.
 Already chaptered.